pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 6. **Risk Management**: Scenario analysis and stress testing identify and mitigate risks

 **Financial Statement Mastery**:
-The three core financial statementsâ€”P&L, Balance Sheet, and Cash Flowâ€”work together to provide a complete financial picture:
+The three core financial statements—P&L, Balance Sheet, and Cash Flow—work together to provide a complete financial picture:
 - **P&L** shows profitability (are we making money?)
 - **Balance Sheet** shows financial position (what do we own and owe?)
 - **Cash Flow** shows liquidity (how did we generate and use cash?)